placrosse/kodo/docs/source/cross_compile.rst

 to your Raspberry Pi with any tool you like (e.g. SCP).

-OpenWRT
+OpenWrt
 .......
-You should build a compatible OpenWRT toolchain for your target device.
+You should build a compatible OpenWrt toolchain for your target device.
 Here we explain how to do that for a device with an ARM CPU.

 First, you should install the required packages to build the toolchain (this